- 1 Introduction to Automation

 Rule Machine 4.0

-Rule Machine 4.0 is a built-in app in Hubitat Elevation® that can be used to create automations.
-Each rule created with it has the described form.
+Rule 4.0 is a built-in app in Hubitat Elevation® that can be used to create automations.
+Each rule created with Rule Machine® has the described form.

 Rule Machine API

-Using Rule Machine from other apps
+Using Rule Machine from within other apps

-First, import the RM helper class into your app:
+First, import the RM helper class into your app.

 The List of Rules

 Rule Machine maintains a list of available Rules, Triggers, Triggered Rules, and Actions.
 That list can be obtained with this method call.

 In this example, the resulting list of the variable rules, can be used as an input to an "enum" as the options.